The passengers on the Mayflower were separatists, non-separatists and their servants who were all headed to the New World to settle Plymouth Colony.

 Even though one passenger, William Butten, died during the voyage, another passenger, Oceanus Hopkins, was born during the voyage, which kept the number of passengers at 102.

 After the Mayflower reached Cape Cod and the colonists signed the Mayflower Compact on November 11, 1620, both Bradford and Winslow created lists of the names of the passengers at that time.

 The lists don’t include William Butten, who died about a week earlier, nor do they include Peregrine White, who wasn’t born until a couple of weeks later, but they do include Oceanus Hopkins, who was born before the colonists reached Cape Cod.

-Out of the 102 passengers, around half were separatists, and the other half were non-separatists, servants and the five crewmen.
+Out of the 102 passengers, around half were separatists, aka the pilgrims, and the other half were non-separatists, servants and the five crewmen.
 About 74 of these passengers were males and 28 were females.

 1. John Carver, separatist

 3. Desire Minter, servant of John Carver

 4. John Howland, servant of John Carver

 7. Jasper More, servant of John Carver

 9. William Bradford, separatist